Cunninghame Graham: Final years

+Graham remained sprightly and rode daily even in his eighties.
+He continued to write, and held the office of President of the Scottish Branch of the P.E.N.
+Club, and involve himself in politics.
+He died from pneumonia on 20 March 1936 at the Plaza Hotel in Buenos Aires, Argentina, following a visit to the birthplace of his friend William Hudson.
+He lay in state in the Casa del Teatro and received a countrywide tribute led by the President of the Republic before his body was shipped home to be buried beside his wife on 18 April 1936, in the ruined Augustinian Priory on the island of Inchmahome, Lake of Menteith, Stirling.

+The following year (June 1937), a monument, the Cunninghame Graham Memorial, was unveiled at Castlehill, Dumbarton, near the family home at Ardoch.
+Despite the monument being removed to Gartmore in 1981, closer to the principal Graham estate, which he had been forced to sell in 1901 to the shipping magnate and founder of the Clan Line, Sir Charles Cayzer, Bt, the Cunninghame Graham Memorial Park (which is managed by the National Trust for Scotland) is still affectionately locally known as "the Mony".

+His estates at Ardoch and feudal barony of Gartmore passed to his nephew, Captain (later Admiral Sir) Angus Cunninghame Graham, the only son of his brother Cdr.
+Charles Elphinstone-Fleeming Cunninghame Graham, MVO.

 Cunninghame Graham in art

 Cunninghame Graham was a staunch supporter of the artists of his day and a popular subject.
 He sat for artists such as Sir William Rothenstein, who painted Don Roberto as The Fencer; Sir John Lavery, whose famous Don Roberto: Commander for the King of Aragon in the Two Sicilies was on the cover of the Penguin Books edition of Conrad's Nostromo for many years and who painted the equestrian portrait of Don Roberto on his favourite horse, Pampa; and G. P. Jacomb-Hood, who painted his official portrait on entering parliament, with whom, along with Whistler, he was personal friends.
 George Washington Lambert painted him in oil with his horse Pinto and James McBey portrayed him in old age.
 There are also busts by Weiss and Jacob Epstein.
 The Dumbarton born artist, William Strang, used Cunninghame Graham as the model for his series of etchings of Don Quixote.
 It is unsurprising that he was at the mercy of cartoonists such as Tom Merry, who portrayed him in prison garb, and caricaturists such as Max and Spy.